davodm/irancrypto-social-bot/README.md

 * **Serverless Execution:** Runs daily via AWS Lambda on a cron schedule, ensuring maintenance-free execution and scalability.
 * **AyreShare API:** In case of Instagram blockage, the project uses the [AyreShare API](https://www.ayrshare.com/) to bypass the checkpoint, you can set the API key on .env file to use it optionally.

+## Flow
+- **Fetch Data**: Fetches data from the API at 23:59 Iran time (20:29 UTC).
+- **Schedule Posts**: Schedules posts for different social media platforms (Twitter, Instagram, Telegram) at specified times.
+- **Post Data**: Posts the scheduled data at the specified times with hourly poster cronjob.
+- **Supports Daily, Weekly, and Monthly Recaps**: Handles daily recaps, weekly recaps every Friday, and monthly recaps on the last day of the month.

 ## Setup & Usage
 Twitter access token it's not a straight forward way, But for the rest of the modules, you just need to use the credientials on .env file.